Briefs Series Approach About Request a Briefing

 No single source is trustworthy.
 No single domain is sufficient.
 Truth lives at the intersection.

-An airstrike report from one news outlet is a claim.
-The same report confirmed by a second outlet from an opposing editorial bias is a signal.
-That signal correlated with a NASA fire detection at the same coordinates within thirty minutes is intelligence.
+An airstrike report from one outlet is a claim.
+The same report confirmed by a second outlet from an opposing editorial position is a signal.
+That signal correlated with a satellite thermal anomaly at the same coordinates within thirty minutes is convergence.

 III